department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/veterans-burial-allowance.md

 <div class="feature" markdown="0">

-### Can I get burial allowances?
+### Can I get burial allowances to help pay for Veteran burial or funeral costs?

-You may be able to get burial allowances if you're paying for the burial and funeral costs, and if any of the below relationships or professional roles describes your connection to the deceased.
+You may be able to get burial allowances if you're paying for the burial and funeral costs, and if any of the below relationships or professional roles describes your connection to the Veteran.

 **One of these must describe your relationship or role.
 You’re:**